 I’m not sure I’ve ever eaten fresh apricots.
 I realize this sounds completely ridiculous but it’s true.

-Actually, it was true up until a few weeks ago when I made this apricot and strawberry tart…which was supposed to be an apple galette but since apples are out of season and the King Arthur Flour kitchens ended up with a crate full of the most luscious apricots ever, we made apricot and strawberry tarts instead.
-And boy, after scones, jammy bits muffins, pain au chocolate, sweet potato gnocchi, endless amounts of Vermont cheddar cheese, and so much more fabulous food than I can describe, a perfectly ripened apricot hit the spot for all of us.
+Actually, it was true up until a few weeks ago when I made this apricot and strawberry tart.
+It was supposed to be an apple galette but since apples are out of season and the King Arthur Flour kitchens ended up with a crate full of the most luscious apricots ever, we made apricot and strawberry tarts at Blog and Bake instead.

 The fruit tarts though, are pretty spectacular pieces of work.
-We did actually make our own puff pastry dough which I’m sure took them to another level (and I do plan on sharing this recipe after I make it again because I didn’t get very many photos when I made it at Blog and Bake, thank you floured hands) but I know frozen puff pastry will work just as well here.
+We did actually make our own puff pastry dough which I’m sure took them to another level (and I do plan on sharing this recipe after I make it again because I didn’t get very many photos when I made it at Blog and Bake, thank you floured hands).
+But I know frozen puff pastry will work just as well here.

 - 1 sheet puff pastry dough, thawed

-- 1/2 cup sliced strawberries
+- ½ cup sliced fresh strawberries

 - 2 tbsp sugar